finkandreas/TeaLeaf-Kokkos/README.md

 `tl_check_result`

 After the solver reaches convergence, calculate ||b-Ax|| to make sure the solver has actually converged.
 The default for this option is off.

-`tl_preconditioner_type`

-This keyword invokes the pre-conditioner.
-Options are:

-* `none` - No preconditioner.
-* `jac_diag` - Diagonal Jacobi preconditioner.
-Typically reduces condition number by around 5% but may not reduce time to solution
-* `jac_block` - Block Jacobi preconditioner (with a currently hardcoded block size of 4).
-Typically reduces the condition number by around 50% but may not reduce time to solution

 `tl_use_jacobi`